The Official Name Explanations Thread

 Viz: Yajirobe

 This one is pretty universally romanized as "Yajirobe", but Toriyama spelled it as "Yajirove" in the original manga.
-He's named after 弥次郎兵衛 (yajirobee), a Japanese balancing toy.
-People usually pronounce the "be" like the word "be" or "bee", but it should be pronounced as "bei".
-That's why I think his name should be romanized as "Yajirobei" instead.
+He's named after 弥次郎兵衛 (yajirobē), a Japanese balancing toy.
+The most direct way of romancing that is "Yajirobee".
+The "bee" is pronounced as "beh" or "bei".
+I'd go with "Yajirobei".

 Last edited: